whalehub/awesome-stars/README.md

 - [micropython/micropython](https://github.com/micropython/micropython) - MicroPython - a lean and efficient Python implementation for microcontrollers and constrained systems
 - [JoeDog/siege](https://github.com/JoeDog/siege) - Siege is an http load tester and benchmarking utility
 - [jart/cosmopolitan](https://github.com/jart/cosmopolitan) - build-once run-anywhere c library
-- [guardianproject/orbot](https://github.com/guardianproject/orbot) - The Github home of Orbot: Tor on Android (Also available on gitlab!)
 - [WireGuard/wireguard-monolithic-historical](https://github.com/WireGuard/wireguard-monolithic-historical) - Historical monolithic WireGuard repository, split into wireguard-tools, wireguard-linux, and wireguard-linux-compat.
 - [zevv/duc](https://github.com/zevv/duc) - Dude, where are my bytes: Duc, a library and suite of tools for inspecting disk usage
 - [slicer69/doas](https://github.com/slicer69/doas) - A port of OpenBSD's doas which runs on FreeBSD, Linux, NetBSD, and illumos